Canada donates $ 200,000 to the Duke of Edinburgh International Prize

 The Canadian government donates $ 200,000 to the Duke of Edinburgh International Prize (Canada).

+Also read: Elizabeth II was surrounded by her family to bid farewell to Prince Philip

 Prime Minister Justin Trudeau took advantage of the funeral ceremonies for Queen Elizabeth II’s husband, Prince Philip, who created the award, on Saturday to announce it.
 The man, who was the Duke of Edinburgh, died on April 9 at the age of 99 in Windsor Castle.
-He would have celebrated his 100th birthday on June 10.
+It was going to be celebrating its 100th anniversarye His birthday is on June 10th.

 “In order to honor Prince Philip and his commitment to the success of future generations, I announce that Canada will donate $ 200,000 to the Duke of Edinburgh International Prize (Canada),” said Mr. Trudeau in a press release.
 Since 1963, this award has helped more than 500,000 young Canadians gain valuable skills and experience, and become leaders today and tomorrow.
 It changed the future of many Canadians, but also the future of many communities from coast to coast. “